 Lying

 Lying in the workplace, whether to cover mistakes or exaggerate achievements, can damage your reputation and lead to a loss of trust from colleagues and supervisors.
-Honesty is crucial for building and maintaining strong professional relationships.
+Honesty is crucial for building trust and maintaining strong professional relationships.

 Missing deadlines

-Missing deadlines consistently reflects poorly on your reliability and can disrupt team projects.
+Missing deadlines consistently reflects poorly on your reliability, and can disrupt team projects.
 Prioritizing tasks and managing time effectively is essential for meeting deadlines and maintaining your professional reputation.

 Being unhygienic